 The causes of high electricity prices in California are the mistakes made by California politicians and a fundamental imbalance in supply and demand.
+The Commission’s actions in this proceeding must speak to these true underlying causes and it’s remedies must deal with those causes.
+Otherwise, the problems faced by California consumers – and now consumers throughout the West -- will only grow worse.